 The AdRoll Pixel

 When the AdRoll pixel is placed on your website via one of our ecommerce integrations the script is automatically enhanced with extra parameters that allow AdRoll to track advanced interactions like which specific products were viewed to power Dynamic Ads, when a product was added to a cart, the value of the cart, the actual value of an individual sale, and much more.
-The ease of implementation and advanced tracking features are why most of our customers built on ecommerce platforms opt to use our integrations instead of placing the pixel manually.
+The ease of implementation and advanced measurement features are why most of our customers built on ecommerce platforms opt to use our integrations instead of placing the pixel manually.

 Scripts added via ScriptTags are added to the array shown above, and end up being asynchronously loaded in the pages headers.